CMSgov/ab2d-sample-client-powershell/README.md

    - paste all lines into PowerShell

    - press Enter on the keyboard

-1. Create the base 64 credentials and save them to the AUTH_FILE *Sandbox (working example):*
+1. Create the Base64 credentials and save them to the AUTH_FILE

+   **Skip if you have already created a Base64 credentials file**

+   *Sandbox (working example):*

    ```ShellSession